ibm-cloud-docs/cis/cache.md

 CIS fetches the file from the origin again, even if it’s already cached.

 The Query String Sort feature sorts query strings "before" caching, increasing cache hit rates.
-You can enable Query String Sort by using the toggle option on the **Caching** page.
+You can enable Query String Sort by using the toggle on the **Caching** page.